LYKN: 2025: First tour, first studio album Dusk & Dawn, and second solo concert

-On October 18–19, LYKN held their second concert titled "LYKN Dusk & Dawn Concert" at Impact Arena.
-Both shows were sold out with each show lasted for more than four hours, which featured special guest appearances by UrboyTJ on the first day and Jeff Satur on the second day.
-There was also FELIZZ, a new girl group from the same label as LYKN who served as a guest for both days.
-The concert was streamed live via Thai Ticket Major website.
+On October 18–19, LYKN held their second concert titled "LYKN Dusk & Dawn Concert" at the Impact Arena.
+Both shows were completely sold out and lasted for more than four hours each.
+The event featured special guest appearances by UrboyTJ on the first day and Jeff Satur on the second day, alongside labelmates Felizz, a new girl group who performed on both dates.
+The concert was also streamed live via ThaiTicketMajor.